How to install and position the speakers of a home theater system

 Connections to the AV receiver

 Once we have placed the AV receiver and speakers in their respective locations, we must prepare for the connection process.
 Installing home theater cables?
-It doesn't really matter in which order you connect the different devices, but you can follow our guide with confidence.
+It doesn't matter in which order you connect the different devices, but you can follow our guide with confidence.

 Antennas and Ethernet